Home

 The difference between these and your standard computer speakers can most easily be seen by hearing a song with a high bass output on standard speakers versus out of the monitors.

-As you begin your search, you may run into the terms Far-Field and Near-Field.
+As you begin your search, you may run into the terms Far-Field, Near-Field, Passive, and Active.

-Far-Field monitors are intended to be more than ~6 feet away from the listener.
+Far-Field studio monitors are intended to be more than ~6 feet away from the listener.

 Near-Field monitors are what you should focus on.